jeongjun-park/jeongjun-park.github.io/index.md

 ---
 ## Research Projects

+* National Research Foundation of Korea grant funded by the Korea government (MSIT) of the Republic of Korea,
+**“Research on distributed learning and extended-vision based 3D object detection model for autonomous driving in 5G networks,”** 2020-present.

 * 5G Unmanned Vehicle Research Center funded by the Institute for Information & Communications Technology Promotion,
 **“Research and Education for Integrated Technology of 5G/Autonomous Vehicles,”** 2018-2019.